 To be useful, students' records must be accurate and complete.
 The officials who maintain them are those in charge of the functions reflected in the records and the offices where the records are kept.
-These ordinarily include the Registrar, as well as certain officers of HGSE, including, for example, the Academic Affairs Deans, Program Directors, Program Administrators, the Director of Admissions, the Director of Student Affairs, the Director of Financial Aid, and the Associate Dean for Enrollment and Student Services.
+These ordinarily include the Registrar, as well as certain officers of HGSE, including, for example, the Academic Dean, The Associate Dean for Academic Programs, Program Directors or Co-Chairs, Concentration Co-Chairs, Program Assistant Directors, Program Coordinators, Concentration Coordinators, the Director of Admissions, the Senior Associate Director of Student Affairs, the Director of Financial Aid, and the Associate Dean for Enrollment and Student Services.
 All students have access to their own education records and may contribute to them if they feel there is need for clarification.